 6/ Visualise a realistic future

 The truth is that there are always unforeseen events that take over our time and energy and we have to always allow for those.
-If we set our expectations and goals too high for the future, we risk continually failing which leads to more procrastination, less productivity and, most importantly, lower levels of well-being.
+If we set our expectations and goals too high for the future, we risk continually failing which leads to more procrastination, less productivity, and, most importantly, lower levels of well-being.
 Setting realistic goals will allow you to take back control of your life.
 Check out our list of the best goal setting courses where you will learn how to set goals and achieve them.

 7/ Reduce the effort you use